 Aware of the urgency of such data, the IEF supported Archepelagos to begin a series of surveys in this region.

-The surveys and research undertaken this summer included:
+The surveys and research undertaken last summer included:

 - habitat surveys around the Erimitis Peninsular and NE Corfu